SlowFlash22/ASL-Final-Year/README.md

 4. Sign up and start signing
 5. Click on mic button to record speech or enter your sentence
 6. Speech will be processed and respective animated signed outputs are shown.

+### For sign language to text conversion:
+- Please check the folder SignLangToText and follow the instructions its README.md file.